A dynamic multi-region MFD model for ride-sourcing with ridesplitting

 \section{Introduction}

 Ride-sourcing became a pronounced service worldwide, providing chauffeured rides to users in mobile applications operated by a Transportation Network Company (TNC) \citep{rayle_etal_2016}.
 It is responsible for 15\% of all trips in cities such as San Francisco \citep{sfcta_2017,erhardt_etal_2019}.
 Inefficient fleet management may lead to longer vacant travel times and longer passenger waiting times, resembling taxi operations \citep{beojone_geroliminis_2021}.
 Such a problem becomes more prominent as the number of ride-sourcing trips is regularly growing.
-Managing fleets includes the decisions on repositioning idle vehicles, a non-exclusive problem of ride-sourcing operations.
-Shared autonomous vehicles and car-sharing services reposition empty cars to make them available for customers to drive.
-Examples of repositioning applied to shared autonomous vehicles include \citet{iglesias_etal_2019}, \citet{zhang_pavone_2016}, and \citet{smith_etal_2013}.
-On shared taxis and other on-demand transport modes, \citet{alonso_mora_etal_2017}, \citet{wallar_etal_2018}, \citet{simonetto_etal_2019}, and \citet{liu_samaranayake_2020} repositioned empty vehicles to the location of recently unsatisfied customers. \citet{lu_etal_2018}, \citet{sadeghi_smith_2019}, and \citet{powell_etal_2011} did not force drivers to relocate but rather incentivized them to decide on the best location for the next assignment through controls on the supply of drivers and the demand of passengers, such as surge pricing \citep{castillo_etal_2018}.
-The issue with these strategies is their reactive nature, in that they mainly account for past events (i.e., lost demand) or current conditions to make the decisions.
-For instance, if an area faces recurrent losses of requests, customers will likely rethink their traveling decisions and favor a more reliable transportation mode.
-Therefore, the literature misses dynamic aggregated models about ride-sourcing with ridesplitting (shared rides) to predict near-future conditions.

 Ride-sourcing operators might not have a direct interest in congestion (see, for example, \citet{beojone_geroliminis_2021}), but a dynamic model that captures congestion can be valuable for various operational decisions.
 Efficient repositioning depends not only on demand knowledge but also on the dynamics of idle vehicles and the time needed to move from one region to the other.
 This requires a proper dynamic representation of various states, and we can expand the MFD concept of aggregated modeling in this direction.
 Then, if an MFD model could capture critical features of ride-hailing and ridesplitting services, one could investigate various management schemes.